bluepintail/bluepintail.github.io/_posts/2020-10-20-medalla-3-network-stress.md

 $$ E_a = \frac{S_n-S_a}{S_i-S_a} $$

 Where $S_n$ is then next slot containing a block, $S_a$ is the slot number being attested to, and $S_i$ is the slot at which the attestation was actually included.
+In the best case, the attestation is included at the next possible slot, i.e. $S_i=S_n$ and the attestation effectiveness $E_a=1$.
 If no attestation is included then $E_a=0$.
-So in effect, the inclusion delay is measured from the next slot containing a canonical block, since empty slots will cause attestations to be delayed through no fault of the validator.
+In effect then, inclusion delay is measured from the next slot containing a canonical block, since empty slots will cause attestations to be delayed through no fault of the validator.

-<details><summary><code>input 8</code></summary>
+<details><summary><code>input 7</code></summary>

 ```python
 # plot attestation effectiveness